Jason-Whitmore/http_imageservice/readme.md

 # HTTP Image Service

-This toy project was created to learn the following technologies:

-Maven, Spring Boot, Java HTTPClient
+This toy project was created to learn server and client development along with Maven, Spring Boot, and Java HTTPClient.

-and the following skills:

-Server and client development, HTTP

 ## Running the project